vatsalkhanna1992/jekyll-now/_posts/2018-10-9-creating-custom-modal-in-drupal-8.md

 ![_config.yml]({{ site.baseurl }}/images/form.png)

 ### Step 4: Call form and OpenModalDialogCommand()
 Once the form is created, call this form through controller using "$form = \Drupal::formBuilder()->getForm()".
-Now create modal by creating object of OpenModalDialogCommand() inside ajax response object.
+Now create modal by creating object of OpenModalDialogCommand() inside ajax response.

 ![_config.yml]({{ site.baseurl }}/images/modal.png)

 This will create a modal and set its width.
 Then, its wrapped into AJAX response object.

 ### Step 5: Create block to trigger modal
-Now, create create a block, which contains a button to trigger modal.
+Now, create a block, which contains a button to trigger modal.

 ![_config.yml]({{ site.baseurl }}/images/block.png)